prajwalpareek/Django-examples/README.md

-# Django-examples
+# Django Blog
-Django projects are here
-This is a simple website which do some pretty basic stuff and and it have a form which user can use to fill their contact information.
+This is a Bloging website and it have a form which user can use to fill their contact information.